ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    Finally, as discussed in {{scope-format}}, the authorization information included in the Authorization Request or specified by the AS might also include permissions for the same Client as a user of the OSCORE group, i.e., as an actual group member or an external signature verifier.
 As per {{scope-format}}, such authorization information is expressed by "user scope entries", whose format and processing is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
+3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{RFC9202}} and {{RFC9203}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any administrative operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC6347}}{{RFC9147}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

 4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
 These include retrieving a list of existing OSCORE groups, creating new OSCORE groups, retrieving and changing OSCORE group configurations, and removing OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.